RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

 .. figure:: Figures/shellsortB.png
    :align: center

-   A Shell Sort after Sorting Each Sublist
+   Figure 7: A Shell Sort after Sorting Each Sublist

 :ref:`Figure 8 <fig_incrementsC>` shows a final insertion sort using an increment of